 11 of 19

-There are many ferns that make great houseplants.
-Most can handle the temperature fluctuations in a bathroom and they love the humidity.
+Many ferns make great houseplants.
+Most can handle the temperature fluctuations in a bathroom, and they love the humidity.
 Ferns are especially ideal for bathrooms that don’t get too cold.
 Because they are epiphytes, they thrive in the humidity.
-Some prefer moderate light, others need bright light.
+Some prefer moderate light; others need bright light.

 12 of 19